-The most recent actuarial valuation for the College Pension Plan as at August 31, 2015 indicated a \$67 million funding surplus for basic pension benefits.
+The most recent actuarial valuation for the College Pension Plan as at August 31, 2015 indicated a \$67 million funding surplus for basic pension benefits on a going concern basis.

-The most recent valuation for the Municipal Pension Plan as at December 31, 2015 indicated a \$2,224 million funding surplus for basic pension benefits.
+The most recent valuation for the Municipal Pension Plan as at December 31, 2015 indicated a \$2,224 million funding surplus for basic pension benefits on a going concern basis.
 As a result of the 2015 basic account actuarial valuation surplus and pursuant to the joint trustee agreement, \$1,927 million was transferred to the rate stabilization account and \$297 million of the surplus ensured the required contribution rates remained unchanged.

-The next valuation for the College Pension Plan will be as at August 31, 2018, with results available in 2019.
-The next valuation for the Municipal Pension Plan will be December 31, 2018, with results available in 2019.
+The next valuation for the College Pension Plan occurred August 31, 2018, with results available in 2019.
+The next valuation for the Municipal Pension Plan occurred December 31, 2018, with results available in 2019.